 I also enjoy creating detailed patterned line drawings and will be adding some examples to the website soon.

 As well as making my sculptures, I run a busy craft kit design company called Hawthorn Handmade.
-I have also recently begun to offer a creative business mentoring service and to give talks at creative conferences and networking groups so I'm nothing if not busy!

 What is Needle Felting?